-Stark Development Board -- The Stark Development Board ("SDB"), an economic development entity based in Stark County, Ohio has filed comments (SDB-6) that request that CSX and NS offer special conditions with respect to an intermodal terminal (known as the Neomodal Terminal) located in that county on the lines of the W&LE.4 In its Responsive Application filed in Finance Docket No. 33388 (Sub No. 80), W&LE supports these requested conditions (WLE-4).
-The State of Ohio Parties also support (OAG-4) the conditions requested by SDB.5
+Stark Development Board -- The Stark Development Board ("SDB"), an economic development entity based in Stark County.
+Ohio has filed comments (SDB-6) that request that CSX and NS offer special conditions with respect to an intermodal terminal (known as the Neomodal Terminal) located in that county on the lines of the W&LE.
+In its Responsive Application filed in Finance Docket No. 33388 (Sub No. 80), W&LE supports

-4 SDB filed its comments in the form of a responsive application.
+&lt;sup>4 SDB filed its comments in the form of a responsive application.
 Finance Docket No. 33388 (Sub No. 79).
 CSX and NS moved to have the SDB filing treated as comments and requests for conditions.
 (CSX/NS-151).
-By Decision No. 55, the Board granted that motion, finding that the SDB filing did "not comply with our procedural and informational requirements applicable to responsive applications . . ."
+By Decision No. 55, the Board granted that motion, finding that the SDB filing did "not comply with our procedural and informational requirements applicable to responsive applications . . . "